 Introduction

-[1][2][1][2][3][3][4]Digital television (DTV) is a concept that is taking more prominence nowadays in different countries.
-The DTV is not only governed by the transmission of daily television signals, those that transmit audio and video for the user to view, but also software ap-plications similar to those that a user is accustomed to use on a computer or on a smartphone and which can be displayed and presented on a television screen.
-In addition, some standards for DTV, such as the ISDB-T, recommend the use of a set-top-box of digital signals.
-These decoders have their own structure of hardware and soft-ware where it is even possible to install applications, which can be later executed and presented on the TV screen [1].
-All of these allows the concept of Applications for digital television to emerge.
+Television is seen as a medium to communicate, inform, entertain, and educate [1].
+This device is present in most homes in the world [2]; it allows interaction with various types of users.
+The transition from analog television to digital television (DTV) has been made in many countries [1][2][3].
+Unlike analog TV, DTV increases the number of channels available, improves the quality of audio and video, and allows the incorporation of interactive applications [3].

-The concept of interactivity, in the context of DTV, can be understood as the active participation of the user with the content broadcast.
-Thus, being able to determine the direction of the flow of the content, allowing viewers to participate and interact with the deployed applications [2].
-In this way, the concept of Applications for IDTV emerges.
+Hence, interactive digital television (IDTV) enables a dialogue between the user and the device, that is, it can be understood as the active participation of the user with the content broadcast [2].
+Thus, being able to determine the direction of the flow of the content, allowing viewers to participate and interact with the deployed applications [2][4].
+IDTV allows interaction with various communication systems, mobile devices, among others [1].

 An application for IDTV can provide three types of services [3]: information services that are not related to the broadcast program, services related to transmitted programming and transactional services that enable the sending and receiving of information.
 Particularly, in the last type of service, the user is able to interact with the application using a remote control or any other device that serves as a second screen.

 At this point, the following question arises: How is it guaranteed that users of IDTV applications actually obtain the best satisfaction, efficiency and effectiveness when interacting with said applications?
 To answer this, it is necessary to evaluate the usability considering characteristics, sub-characteristics, attributes and metrics that help to generate measurable values to have a clear perspective of the quality, always in terms of usability, of the different applications.